rocky-linux/rockylinux.org-gatsby/src/news/rocky-linux-9-2-ga-release.md

 The release of Rocky Linux 9.2 for ppc64le has been delayed until this issue is fixed.
 The release candidates for x86_64, aarch64, and s390x passed all testing procedures, and thus will be released as normal.

+#### Workaround for DNF on ppc64le

+Because the ppc64le artifacts are unavailable, running DNF from a ppc64le Rocky 9 system that is configured to use the mirrorlist and/or is configured with the dnf variable `releasever` set to `9` will result in failed DNF metadata transactions as our mirrorlist is unable to hold back a single architecture.
+To work around this, please set the `releasever` variable to `9.1`.
+This can be done by using the `--releasever 9.1` argument to your DNF command, or by editing or creating the file `/etc/dnf/vars/releasever` with the content `9.1`.
+Once 9.2 for Power is released, you will need to undo this change and setting releasever will no longer be necessary.

 ### Breaking Changes

 * centos-release-nfv now provides content built on RHEL 9 buildroots.